wikimedia/pywikibot/pywikibot/README-conversion.txt

     change "import catlib" to "from pywikibot import catlib" change "wikipedia." to "pywikibot."

+wikipedia.setAction() no longer works; you must revise the script to pass an explicit edit summary message on each put() or put_async() call.

 == Python librairies ==

 [Note: the goal will be to package pywikibot with setuptools easy_install,